Edmonton: The saints had a very profitable week of ministry with P. Simms, and also enjoyed visits from G. Williams and B. Funston.

 Fort McMurray: J. Webb was with the assembly from March 1-8 with ministry on Revelation and shared twice in preaching the gospel.
 Bryan and Elizabeth Funston also visited, and our brother had three ministry meetings and shared in preaching the gospel.
 The last Saturday of the month the assembly held an afternoon of winter activities for the children, followed by a word in the gospel and a meal for children and adults.
 There were new children in attendance which was an encouragement.

-Vancouver: Please pray for gospel meetings to commence April 26 at Victoria Drive with D. Alves, Sr. and D. Oliver.
+Vancouver: Please pray for gospel meetings to commence April 26 at Victoria Drive.
 At the Monthly Missionary meeting in Carleton in April, Matt Scott gave a report of the January gospel outreach in Haiti where he was accompanied by Verlandieu and Rubin Marcellus from Camden, NJ.

 Brandon: The assembly, with Pete Smith and his P.B.S. material, had a very successful week at the Brandon Winter Fair.
 Several hundred Via magazines and materials were distributed.